-Let's talk about how to utilize rules and views to create a workflow for your support team.
+How to utilize rules and views to create a workflow for your support team

-Depending on how big your support team is and how tickets are handled there are several standard ways to approach this but it can be completely customized to meet your teams needs.
+Depending on how big your support team is and how tickets are handled, there are several standard ways to approach this.
+It can be completely customized to meet your teams needs.
 In the video below you will see a common scenario for a company that has 2 or more dedicated support agents.

 - Utilize rules to automatically tag your tickets based on keywords.